pmckeown/testing-for-supportability-article/README.md

   get a request for work.
 Pass it to downstream systems as metadata and make sure it is present in every log event in every system.
 * Ensure that you log all exceptions (they shouldn't be leaked out to consumers of your system via the UI or API).
   This is often the easiest way to pinpoint the failing line of code.
-Sometimes your APM can pinpoint this too.
 * Use a Log Aggregator like Splunk or ELK.
 Ensure that everyone is trained in how to use it and that they have access to all the data they need.
 * Log all your events in a machine parsable format (e.g. JSON) so that they can be indexed by your Log Aggregator.